Studying at the Centre for Language and Communication Studies

 Some of the courses are obligatory for both Finnish and/or international degree students.
 In such cases the exchange students will be granted the right to study only if there is still place in the class.
 Such courses are, for example, some of the faculty-specific courses.

-Outside degree students, who study at another university or at a university of applied sciences, may apply for the right to study at the Language Centre of the University of Turku through the so called JOO-study program.
-To know more about JOO-studies, please contact your home university or visit www.joopas.fi.
+Outside degree students, who study at another university or at a university of applied sciences, may apply for the right to study at the Language Centre of the University of Turku through the Flexible Study Right program called JOO.
+To know more about JOO-studies, please check this page: https://www.utu.fi/en/study-at-utu/joo

 Visiting students, outside exchange students and others who are interested may apply for courses arranged at the CeLCS by filling in the Application for non-degree studies.
 Please see this page for the application form and further information including fees. Åbo Akademi exchange students are exempt from the fee.